$75.00 – $475.00

 Our exceptional South Australian leaders will share stories of their career opportunities, setbacks, the scary bits and the celebrations.
 You’ll discover the things they did to shape their success and what each is doing to live their best life today.

-The second Opt In and Stand Out forum for 2019 is sure to be a massive hit.
+The third Opt In and Stand Out forum for 2019 is sure to be a massive hit.
 Our goal is to invite inspiring South Australian women who have a compelling story to tell about their own challenges, professional highs (and lows), learnings and dreams for the future.
 Audiences truly appreciate the intimacy of the group size and the Speakers’ honest reflections, candour and inspiration.

 Past Opt In and Stand Out speakers have included: Dr Fiona Kerr, Natasha Malani, Jess Trengove, Bronwyn Klei, Hon Rebekha Sharkie MP, Elaine Bensted, Amelia Mulcahy and Dr Ysabella Van Sebille.